System Design Space

 medium

-How to design leader election: leases, quorum, failover, split-brain protection and practical implementations on Raft/ZooKeeper/etcd/Kubernetes.
+How to design leader election: leases, quorum-based promotion, failover timing, split-brain protection, stale-leader handling, and practical implementations in Raft, ZooKeeper, etcd, and Kubernetes.

 Leader election becomes a real architecture problem the moment a system needs not just an active instance, but exactly one coordinator it can actually trust.

-In real operations, this chapter helps choose between leases, quorum-based approaches, and coordination systems with explicit awareness of failover time, flapping sensitivity, and the cost of false promotion.
+In real operations, this chapter helps choose between leases, quorum-based approaches, and coordination systems with explicit awareness of failover time, sensitivity to unstable re-elections, and the cost of false promotion.

-In interviews and design reviews, it is especially useful when you can speak clearly about stale leaders, split brain, and dual-writer conflicts instead of hiding them behind the word election.
+In interviews and design reviews, it is especially useful when you can speak clearly about stale leaders, split-brain behavior, and dual-writer conflicts instead of hiding them behind the word election.

 Practical value of this chapter